 - Data Table

-Death data from 1999 through 2018 are from the National Center for Health Statistics.
-Preliminary death counts starting in 2019 are NSC estimates.
+Death data from 1999 through 2019 are from NCHS.
+Preliminary death counts starting in 2020 are NSC estimates.
 Motor-vehicle rates are based on mileage estimates from the Federal Highway Administration.
 Recession periods are from the National Bureau of Economic Research.